Bob Fryer & Family Inpatient Center

 We understand making these decisions is complex and can seem overwhelming at times.
 There is no obligation to receive information, and families can always change their minds.
 The Bob Fryer & Family Inpatient Center is located at 4075 Old Harrisburg Pike, near Mount Joy.
 Click here for directions.

-Click here for a virtual tour of our Inpatient Center or call us at (717) 391-2421 to get more information.
+Click here for a guided virtual tour of our Inpatient Center.

 Frequently Asked Questions